temach/reports/FIA-Lab-3.1-DNS1.md

 ## Task 2 - Delegating Your Own Zone

-### How did you set up the subdomains and their delegation?
+### How did you set up the subdomains and their delegation (delegating a subzone)?

-Rustam already had a delegated domain and I was curious to do this step without adding glue records to my zone config (i.e. the parent zone config).
-Therefore we choose to delegate the authority over the `rustam.std9.os3.su` zone to the `ns1.std11.os3.su` nameserver that is controlled by Rustam.
+Ali already had a delegated domain and I was curious to do this step without adding glue records to my zone config (i.e. the parent zone config for Ali's zone).
+Therefore we choose to delegate the authority over the `ali.std8.os3.su` zone to the `ns.std8.os3.su` nameserver that is controlled by Ali.

-### How did you set up the subdomains in your zone file?

-Created a subdomain for my teammate Rustam by adding the following one record to my zone file `/usr/local/etc/nsd/std9.os3.su.zone` (note that I did not add a glue record):
+Created a subdomain for my teammate Ali by adding the following one record to my zone file `/usr/local/etc/nsd/std9.os3.su.zone` (note that I did not add a glue record):

 ```
-; Delegate zone to Rustam
+; Delegate zone to Ali
-rustam.std9.os3.su.
-IN      NS      ns1.std11.os3.su.
+ali.std9.os3.su.
+IN      NS      ns.std8.os3.su.
 ```

 Then make NSD reload the zone configuration file.
 Do this with the following command (note that you must specify the name of the zone, not the path to the zonefile):